CDLUC3/ezid-service/creating-and-managing-shoulders.md

 # Creating and Managing EZID Shoulders
 This document explains the procedure for creating and managing shoulders in EZID.
 Creating and managing shoulders in EZID is an essential operation that enables users to register identifiers.

-For information about shoulders, see XXXXX.
+A shoulder is a unique concept that only exists in the context of EZID and for some ARK users.
+It is an an extended DOI prefix or ARK NAAN that functions as an attachment point for an identifier string.
+Its original intended purpose was to multiply the potential namespaces available on a given prefix or NAAN.
+This was more relevant in the earlier days of EZID when it was more common for users to share the same prefixes or NAANs.
+As current practices in EZID have evolved away from prefix/NAAN sharing, the original purpose of shoulders is less relevant.
+However, EZID continues to use them for historical, practical, and technical purposes.

+A shoulder typically consists of a letter and number following a slash after a prefix or NAAN.
+For example, in doi:10.5070/B5, 10.5070 is the prefix and B5 is the shoulder.
+There is extensive documentation about shoulders on the [EZID](https://ezid.cdlib.org/learn/id_basics) and [ARK Alliance](https://arks.org/about/ark-features/) websites.
+For the purposes of setting up new accounts and new shoulders, the general rule of thumb is to pick a random letter and number, avoiding vowels, the letter l, and the digits 1 and 0 when possible (to minimize transcription errors).

 Currently, creating and managing shoulders requires using Python management commands.
 In the future, the workflow could be improved by enabling shoulder creation and management functions in the EZID Admin UI.

 Prior to creating and managing a shoulder, communication with a current or prospective user is required to determine their needs and the best course of action.
 If the request entails a new prefix or NAAN, additional coordination with prefix and NAAN authorities (DataCite, Crossref, and the NAAN Registry, respectively) is required.
-See the related documentation about this aspect of the process.
+See the [related guide](https://github.com/CDLUC3/ezid-service/blob/master/reviewing-and-processing-new-user-accounts.md) about this aspect of the process.

 Once a shoulder has been created, it needs to be linked to the user's account in EZID.
-See related documentation XXXXX.
+See the [related documentation](https://github.com/CDLUC3/ezid-service/blob/master/reviewing-and-processing-new-user-accounts.md) for the list of steps.

 ## Prerequisites
 - Determine if the user needs a DataCite shoulder, Crossref shoulder, or ARK shoulder
 - Determine if the user will be using a shoulder on an existing prefix/NAAN or if they require a new prefix or NAAN
-- If a new prefix is required, contact DataCite or Crossref (see related documentation XXXXX)
+- If a new prefix is required, contact DataCite or Crossref ([see related documentation](https://github.com/CDLUC3/ezid-service/blob/master/reviewing-and-processing-new-user-accounts.md))
-- If a new NAAN is required, submit the NAAN request form (see related documentation XXXXX)
+- If a new NAAN is required, submit the NAAN request form ([see related documentation](https://github.com/CDLUC3/ezid-service/blob/master/reviewing-and-processing-new-user-accounts.md))
+- Determine what the shoulder extension will be (e.g., `B5`)
 - UCOP VPN access is required and must be enabled in order to run the below operations

 ## Accessing the servers